Julia Lohmann: The Catch, an installation on the over-fishing of the oceans, S-AIR/ICC, Sapporo, Japan, 2007

 The Catch shows how much the ocean has been depleted by over-fishing and vast consumption of marine life.
 Those visiting this installation are confronted with towering waves created from empty fish boxes.
 The visitor is led into the core, a room also made from fishing boxes and lighted by candles held in tuna vertebrae.
 This piece challenges the way many assume there is a limitless supply of marine life, and the lack of action as a response of scientific research.

 The Lasting Void, resin and fiberglass stool, 2007

 This cast is based on the internal cavity of a calf.
 The reasoning was that when an animal is slaughtered, the internal organs are removed and a purposeless negative space is left.
 It only exists for the short period in time between when the animal becomes seen as meat.
+The work has been acquired by the Metropolitan Museum of Art.